PCPC testing ( (formerly CTFA)

 PCPC M-7 method

-• Challenged formulations are sampled at an interval of 1, 2 or 3 and 7 days to obtain reproducible results.
+• Challenged formulations are sampled at intervals of 1, 2 or 3, and 7 days to obtain reproducible results.

 Importance of PCPC testing